-The lifted optimizer used in the hand tracker by Taylor et al. [26] uses Loop subdivision surfaces.
+The lifted optimizer used in the hand tracker by Taylor et al. [27] uses Loop subdivision surfaces.
 In this experiment, we simply replace their subdivision surface with our Phong surface.
 We leave everything else unchanged.
-Fig. 8 shows an example result obtained fitting our Phong surface (in Fig. 1b) with lifted optimization.
+Fig. 8 shows an example result obtained fitting our Phong surface with lifted optimization.
 Fig. 9 compares qualitatively the hand model fitting results at the 2nd and 4th iterations of lifted optimization using various surface types, given the same starting point.
-See the supplementary video for all iterations.

 Problem.
 We optimize a set of hand pose parameters $\theta \in \mathbb{R}^{28}$; θ stores hand orientation and translation, plus the 22 joint angles of the hand skeleton.
-From θ , the hand surface vertices are computed by Linear Blend Skinning [7].
+From θ , the hand surface vertices are computed by Linear Blend Skinning [8].